 Audio interfaces from PreSonus have often been considered some of the most durable out on the market.
 For that reason many artists, producers, and engineers choose PreSonus knowing they'll get a quality product.
 With that being said, the PreSonus Studio 1810c doesn't disappoint.

 The Studio 1810C features a whopping 18 inputs and 8 outputs along with USB-C computer connectivity.
-It can even record all 18 inputs simultaneous which is great for tracking a full band.
-It features 4 XMAX mic preamps, 4 dedicated line inputs, MIDI connections, 8 channels of ADAT Optical input, and S/PDIF inputs.
+It can even record all 18 audio inputs simultaneous which is great for tracking a full band.
+It features 4 XMAX mic preamps, 4 dedicated line level inputs, MIDI connections, 8 channels of ADAT Optical input, and S/PDIF inputs.
 It supports recording up to 24-bit/192 kHz.

 The Studio 1810C is only the second audio interface on our best audio interfaces under $500 list to come with 2 headphone ports.